pavithralanalytics/Samsung-Galaxy-5G-Sales-Dashboard/README.md

 This dashboard provides a comprehensive view of Samsung’s 5G market performance.
 It is useful for marketing, sales, and strategy teams to understand trends, evaluate regional performance, and make informed business decisions.

 # 👩‍💻 Author
 Pavithra L
 MBA – Business Analytics & Finance

-✔ Or customize it for resume / interview focus

-Just tell me: “Make it shorter” or “Add screenshots section” 😊